Guentzel's goal lifts Penguins by Predators 5-3 in Game 1 | New Country 923

+Maybe it’s mystique.
+Maybe it’s luck.
+Maybe it’s a bit of both.
+What makes the defending Stanley Cup champions different from the 29 other clubs chasing them isn’t the way they dominate when they play well.
+It’s their ability to survive when they don’t.

+On nights like Monday in Game 1 of the Stanley Cup Final, when a brief early flurry led to a baffling lull only to end how so many games have ended for the Penguins over the last two springs: with the bigger number on the scoreboard next to their name and the guys on the other bench wondering how Pittsburgh got away.
+Again.

-PITTSBURGH (AP) — Pittsburgh rookie Jake Guentzel beat Nashville’s Pekka Rinne with 3:17 left in regulation to put the Penguins ahead to stay in a 5-3 victory in Game 1 of the Stanley Cup Final on Monday night.
+Rookie Jake Guentzel fired a shot by Nashville’s Pekka Rinne with 3:17 left in regulation to put the Penguins ahead to stay in a flat-out weird 5-3 victory.

-Guentzel snapped an eight-game goalless drought to help the defending champions escape after blowing a three-goal lead.

-Nick Bonino scored twice for the Penguins.
-Conor Sheary scored his first of the playoffs and Evgeni Malkin scored his eighth.
-The Penguins won despite putting just 12 shots on goal.
-Murray finished with 23 saves for the Penguins, who used the first coach’s challenge in finals history to wipe out an early Nashville goal and held on despite going an astonishing 37:09 at one point without a shot.
+“None of us in our dressing room is fooled by the score tonight,” Pittsburgh coach Mike Sullivan said.

 Game 2 is Wednesday night in Pittsburgh.

-Note: This story has been corrected to show Penguins shot drought was 37 minutes.